mkara44/liveportrait_talker/README.md

 ## Inference
 There are couple of options to generate talking head; _synthetic head pose generation_, _reference head pose_, _still_, _video2video_, _pupil control_.

+Don't forget to change device type from the `config.yaml` file.
+You need to set the `inference.device` to specify the location where the model will run: use `cuda` for GPU, `cpu` for CPU, and `mps` for MacBook Silicon.

 ### Synthetic Head Pose Generation